Joseph-McCartney-AI/llm-creative-research-assistant/README.md

 # LLM-Powered Research Assistant for Creative Industries

-This is a custom GPT-4-powered assistant that helps professionals in media, arts, broadcast, and culture explore how Artificial Intelligence can inspire real-world innovation.
+A custom GPT-4-powered assistant that helps professionals in **media, arts, broadcast, and culture** explore how Artificial Intelligence can inspire real-world innovation.

 **Built by Joseph McCartney – Created as part of my application for an AI apprenticeship**

 ---

 ## What It Does

-Users enter a topic (e.g. "AI in museums", "independent cinema", "immersive digital theatre") and the assistant:
+Enter a topic or question (e.g. `"AI in museums"`, `"independent cinema"`, `"immersive digital theatre"`), and this assistant will:

-1. Summarizes relevant trends and AI innovations in that space
+1. Summarize **relevant trends and AI innovations** in that creative field
-2. Suggests one or two creative project ideas tailored for organisations like museums, studios, or festivals
+2. Suggest **2–3 unique project ideas** tailored for arts organisations, museums, media studios, or festivals
-3. Outputs an easy-to-read insight and idea summary
+3. Output a **clear, creative, and professional insight summary**

-This tool blends creative thinking, AI prompt engineering, and practical application for the industries Peak Signal works with.
+This tool blends **creative strategy, prompt engineering**, and **real-world applicability** — aligned with the work Peak Signal delivers.

 ---

 ## Example Use Case

+**Input:**
-**Topic entered:** `AI in classical music performance`
+`AI in classical music performance`

-**Output:**
-- Summary of how orchestras are using generative music, real-time visualisation, and AI-enhanced audience experiences
+**Output includes:**
+- A short summary of trends (e.g. AI-assisted conducting, generative orchestration, audience interactivity)
-- Creative idea: "Conductor Companion" – an AI assistant that adapts live music interpretation and engages audience members through mobile prompts
+- Creative idea: *"Conductor Companion"* – an AI assistant that helps adapt musical phrasing in real time and sends interactive prompts to audience phones during the show.

 ---

 ## Tech Stack

-- Python
-- OpenAI GPT-4
+- `Python`
-- Streamlit
+- `OpenAI GPT-4`
-- Prompt templating
+- `Streamlit`
+- `.env` for secure API key handling
+- Custom LLM prompt templates

 ---